Ever notice how Your Spirit Irritates Their Demons, even when you’ve done nothing wrong?

 They don’t care about people who stay small, make excuses, and live in fear.

-But your spirit is a powerful threat.
+But your spirit is a powerful threat to their insecurities, and I’ll explain why.

 Have you ever walked into a room and felt like everyone was suddenly on edge?